 Profiles in Tremendousness is a segment on the Daily Show with Trevor Noah that pokes fun at the competency (and lack thereof) of various characters in the Trump White House.
-I’m going to borrow that idea to take a look at the less than stellar characters I’ve come across in my mental health journey.
+I’m going to borrow that idea to take a look at the less than stellar characters I’ve come across in my own journey receiving mental health care.

 The first time I tried therapy was okay but not particularly productive.
-I decided to try again when I became depressed a few years later, and made an appointment through my Employee Assistance Program.
+I decided to try again through my Employee Assistance Program when I became depressed a few years later.
 I wasn’t thrilled with the therapist’s interviewing style, but the real treat came as we were wrapping up the session.
 Her advice was that I would feel better if I started dating.
 Seriously?
 That was the end of that.
-And to top it off, when I emailed her to say that I wouldn’t be seeing her again and explained the reason, she thought it was peculiar that I would have chosen to fixate on that particular statement.
+To top it off, when I emailed her to say that I wouldn’t be seeing her again and explained the reason, she thought it was peculiar that I would have chosen to fixate on that particular statement.
 Um, perhaps because it represents incompetence?

 That theme came up again more than once.
 I clearly remember a nurse in hospital who observed that I must be depressed because I was single, and that must have been why I attempted suicide.
 Between her and the nurse who was convinced that I must have attempted suicide because I was angry about something, it was a sad state of affairs.
 But the stellar lack of competence didn’t end there.

 The hospital psychiatrist who initially treated me on the inpatient unit knew I didn’t like him (I guess the screaming and swearing was a pretty strong hint), so he decided to transfer my care to a different doctor.
 This character was very much of the psychoanalytic/psychodynamic therapy persuasion.
 As far as I could tell, he was even more of a nutbar than I was.